SOLID Principles in Rust: A Practical Guide

 error: could not compile `playground` (bin "playground") due to 1 previous error

-Let’s try to understand what happens here and first let’s understand why formatters do not have this problem.
-In the report/formatter example we have:
+Let’s try to understand what happens here and first let’s understand why the formatters of the ex_03_ocp.rs sample code do not have this problem.
+Indeed in the main() function we have:

 report.generate(&TextFormatter);